If you’re wondering how to send money overseas for free then you should know it is this simply is not possible.

 Unfortunately there is no simple answer to this question.
 The currency pair involved, the amount you’re sending and the country it’s going to will all influence the FX spread and payment fees you’re charged.
 For exotic currencies you can almost always expect a wider spread then that of majorly traded currencies such as GBP, EUR, USD and AUD.
 For larger payments we believe Currencies Direct to be one of the most competitive offerings available, and for low value international payments WorldFirst and TransferWise are great value.
 Both Currencies Direct and WorldFirst offer fee-free international money transfers, whilst the fee involved with TransferWise is negligible and you’ll achieve a very tight markup on the exchange rate.

-Hopefully you are now aware there is no such thing as ‘how to send money internationally for free’.
+Hopefully you are now aware there is no such thing as ‘how to send money internationally for free’, similarly to no way to instantly send money abroad to a bank account.

 A free money transfer abroad does not exist but having an expert on your side is generally always preferred as even the FX spread can soon start to look insignificant if there’s a big move in the FX market against you.
 For those who need to make regular international transfers it might just be the case of building a strong relationship with an account manager you trust at a specialist money transfer firm – with the right guidance you might be able to time your transfer to maximise your returns by a significant amount.
 Or at least lock in your exchange rate to hedge against a rate moving against you in the future.
 Be weary of firms offering free international money transfers/free international wire transfers or ‘0% spreads’ as these companies are likely to start widening your spreads after your initial trades.